 Seeding the next generation of sustainable farm businesses.

-Rock Steady Farm & Flowers – a diversified flower and vegetable operation in Millerton, New York.
+- Rock Steady Farm & Flowers – a diversified flower and vegetable operation in Millerton, New York.
 The business is held in partnership between Maggie Cheney, Angela DeFelice and D. Rooney.
-They operate their business on land owned by the Watershed Center, with additional land leased by Silamar Farm nearby.

 Previous participants include:

-Back Paddock Farm – A 100% grass-fed beef operation founded by Allison Toepp and Patrick Knapp.
+- Back Paddock Farm – A 100% grass-fed beef operation founded by Allison Toepp and Patrick Knapp located in Ghent, NY.

-Four Legs Farm – A meat CSA of pastured lamb and pork founded by Leanna Mulvihill.
-Through Columbia Land Conservancy’s Farmer-Landowner Match Program, Four Legs Farm has transitioned to 20 acres of land at Turkana Farms in Germantown, New York.
+- Four Legs Farm – A meat CSA of pastured lamb and pork founded by Leanna Mulvihill.
+Four Legs Farm was acquired by Maitri Farm in Amenia, New York.

 This program is currently funded through the Beginning Farmer and Rancher Development Program at USDA-NIFA (Award No. 2017-70017-27153).